djing-admin/djing/README.md

 ## License

-Djing is open-source software licensed under the [MIT license](LICENSE).
+Djing is open-source software licensed under the [MIT license](LICENSE) **only for development purposes**.

+For production use, a valid license key is required.
+To obtain a production license, visit the [Djing Licensing Page](https://djing.vercel.app/license).

 ## Support